stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 The architecture is organized as follows:

-- *Domain Layer*: Encapsulates the core business entities and domain logic.
+- *Domain Layer*: Encapsulates the core business entities.
 It is entirely decoupled from technical concerns and external frameworks, as illustrated by the inner circle of the @clean-architecture.
 The following core entities have been defined:
     - Municipality: Represents a geographic administrative unit.
     - MunicipalityToCluster: Maps each municipality to its corresponding cluster, based on the chosen number of clusters $k$.
     - Damage: Represents a damage event recorded in the #abbr.a[WSL] database.
 It is also persisted in our PostgreSQL database.